yuvalmGS/gigaspaces-wiki-jekyll/xap97net/nhibernate-external-data-source.markdown

 # Starting the Spaces with NHibernate External Data Source

-This walkthrough demonstrates how to start the spaces with the NHibernate External Data Source from code, using a cluster in a [partitioned-sync2backup|Terminology - Data Grid Topologies] topology.
+This walkthrough demonstrates how to start the spaces with the NHibernate External Data Source from code, using a cluster in a depanlinkpartitioned-sync2backuptengahlink./terminology---data-grid-topologies.htmlbelakanglink topology.
 Our cluster is 2,1 and a mirror.
 Therefore it consists of:
 - 2 partitioned primary spaces
 - 2 backup spaces, one for each partition